DuongVu39/C4E10_Duong/README.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.

-A detailed overview on how to contribute can be found in the [**contributing guide.**](https://github.com/tylercroberts/rGenius/blob/master/CONTRIBUTING.md)
+A detailed overview on how to contribute can be found in the [**contributing guide.**]()

-If you are simply looking to start working with the rGenius, navigate to the [GitHub “issues” tab](https://github.com/tylercroberts/rGenius/issues) and start looking through any issues.

-Or maybe through using rGenius you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’...you can do something about it!
+Or maybe through using this you have an idea of your own or are looking for something in the documentation and thinking ‘this can be improved’...you can do something about it!